Thursday, 9 November 2017

 POOJAS AND CELEBRATIONS

-Apart from regular poojas, Annual Brahmotsavam will be celebrated in the month of Panguni on Thiruvonam star day (March – April), Grand festival will be celebrated on Chitra Pournami day (April – May), Krishna Jayanthi in the month of Aani (Aug – Sep), and all important Vaishnava festivals.
+Apart from regular poojas, the Annual Brahmotsavam will be celebrated in the month of Panguni on Thiruvonam star day (March–April); the Grand festival will be celebrated on Chitra Pournami day (April–May); Krishna Jayanti in the month of Aani (Aug–Sep), and all important Vaishnava festivals.

 The Utsavars